natysoz/Taramnu/README.md

 https://taramnu.herokuapp.com/

+(Its Recommended to check also Mobile version :)

 In this project i create Both Front and Back ends ,using NodeJs , Scss ,VueJs , Vuex.
 I Design the whole idea and create Mocks in Avocode before i start build up the app in vueJs.